SoftwareEngineering-Bootcamp/web_project_4/README.md

 * Transition and animation effect on Edit Form conform to UI Kit.
 * Hover effect on all clickable elements.
 * Fix position of cards using justify and align properties on grid layout to get element centered.
-* Six cards preloaded by default on page load.
 * Fix transition on form opening and closing by appling animation on visibility and opacity.
 * Fix event listener on delete and like button for cards added by user with add function.